 Sweet Snap Peas

 Try dipping fresh snap peas in hummus, and you will have discovered one of the easiest and most nutritious lunch options around.
 One serving of snap peas provides almost 100 percent of your daily vitamin C, 21 percent of your vitamin A, and 4 grams of protein, too.
 Snap peas are a dieter’s friend; because you eat them in the pod, they are higher in fiber and more filling than regular peas.
-Snow peas and snap peas are delicious in this early Spring vegetable soup.
+Snow peas and snap peas are delicious in this Spring green soup.